In Exercises 69 and 70, determine whether you can use a normal di... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, it applies to the survey of U.S. adults, where each adult either uses a mobile device to manage their bank account (success) or does not (failure).
-The parameters of the binomial distribution are the number of trials (n) and the probability of success (p).
+In this context, it applies to the scenario of randomly selecting U.S. adults and determining how many used a mobile device for banking.
+The parameters include the number of trials (n) and the probability of success (p), which in this case is 0.72.

 Recommended video: